Skip to content

 April 28, 1976, the Kentucky Colonels professional basketball team played their final game, losing to the Denver Nuggets in Game 7 of the ABA Semi-Finals Championship.
 The ABA merged with the NBA the same year.
 The Colonels, like the ABA as a whole, had an overall winning record against the NBA throughout their existence.

-April 28, 1983, Rastie Andrew from Jamestown caught a state record Sauger in the Cumberland River Lake Cumberland Tailwaters weighing 7 lbs., 7 ozs.
+April 28, 1983, Rastie Andrew from Jamestown caught a state record Sauger in the Cumberland River Lake Cumberland Tailwaters weighing 7.44 pounds.

-April 28, 1989, Racing Hall of Famer Julie Krone became the 1st female jockey to win a Keeneland stake race when she rode Gaily Gaily to win the Bewitch Stakes.
+April 28, 1989, Racing Hall of Famer Julie Krone became the 1st female jockey to win a Keeneland graded stake race when she rode Gaily Gaily in the 1 1/8M $82,850 GIII Bewitch Stakes by a neck.

 April 28, 1990, Officer Donald Lee Ferguson, Albany Police Department died when a drunk driver evaded a sobriety check point and struck him at a high rate of speed.
-Police apprehended him and locals sentenced him to ten years in prison but officials released him after three years.
+Locals sentenced him to ten years in prison but officials released him after three years.

 April 28, 1998, the annual Kentucky Derby Trainers Dinner took place at $100 a seat.
-Two things for years have always happened; people told jokes, and many at the expense of D. Wayne Lukas.
+The dinner seemed to ring out the jokes, many at the expense of D. Wayne Lukas.
 Without a horse in the field, the legendary trainer did not attend.

 April 28, 2001, James Still passed away.
 The Appalachian poet, novelist, and folklorist lived most of his life in a log house along the Dead Mare Branch of Little Carr Creek in Knott County.
-He was best known for the novel River of Earth, which depicted the struggles of coal mining in Eastern Kentucky.
+He is best known for River of Earth, a novel which depicted the struggles of Eastern Kentucky coal mining.

 April 28, 2002, an early morning tornado hit Providence in Webster County that destroyed 50 homes and left another 160 inhabitable.
 No deaths occurred; however, 25 people sought medical attention in nearby Madisonville.